Why it Matters

 The idea of something measured in one place “influencing” measurements far away challenged what Einstein thought of as “local reality.”
 It came to be known as “nonlocality,” but it always contained something else called “nonseparability.”
 Einstein called it “spooky action at a distance.”– The Information Philosopher

-- The branch of science concerned with the nature and properties of matter and energy, and their interactions.
+- Physics is the branch of science concerned with the nature and properties of matter and energy, and their interactions.

-- Includes the subjects of Mechanics (motion and interaction), Thermodynamics (heat and temperature), Vibrations and Waves, Optics (light and colors), Electromagnetism, Relativity and Quantum Mechanics.
+- It includes the subjects of Mechanics (motion and interaction), Thermodynamics (heat and temperature), Vibrations and Waves, Optics (light and colors), Electromagnetism, Relativity and Quantum Mechanics.

 - Quantum is the scientific name given to “the basic stuff from which the universe is made.”
 (Michael Talbot)